mer0x/docs.merox.dev/docs/blog/posts/media-stack.md

 For a long time, I've been on the hunt for a comprehensive and well-crafted tutorial to deploy a media server on my Kubernetes cluster.
 This media server stack includes Jellyfin, Radarr, Sonarr, Jackett, and qBittorrent.
 Let's briefly dive into what each component brings to our setup:

 !!! example
-    Jellyfin: An open-source media system that provides a way to manage and stream your media library across various devices.
+    Jellyfin: An open-source media system that provides a way to manage and stream your media library across various devices.<br>
     Radarr: A movie collection manager for Usenet and BitTorrent users.
-It automates the process of searching for movies, downloading, and managing your movie library.
+It automates the process of searching for movies, downloading, and managing your movie library.<br>
     Sonarr: Similar to Radarr but for TV shows.
-It keeps track of your series, downloads new episodes, and manages your collection with ease.
+It keeps track of your series, downloads new episodes, and manages your collection with ease.<br>
-    Jackett: Acts as a proxy server, translating queries from other apps (like Sonarr or Radarr) into queries that can be understood by a wide array of torrent search engines.
+    Jackett: Acts as a proxy server, translating queries from other apps (like Sonarr or Radarr) into queries that can be understood by a wide array of torrent search engines.<br>
     qBittorrent: A powerful BitTorrent client that handles your downloads.
 Paired with Jackett, it streamlines finding and downloading media content.